metysj/J2M/README.md

 # jira2md

 ## JIRA to MarkDown text format converter
 Convert from JIRA text formatting to GitHub Flavored MarkDown and back again.
-Also allows for both to be converted to HTML.

 ## Credits
-This module was heavily inspired by the jira2md
-Which was in turn forked from the J2M project by Fokke Zandbergen (http://j2m.fokkezb.nl/).
+This module was heavily inspired by the jira2md project which was in turn forked from the J2M project by Fokke Zandbergen (http://j2m.fokkezb.nl/).
 Major credit to Fokke (and other contributors) for establishing a lot of the fundamental RexExp patterns for this module to work.

 ## Installation
 ```
-npm install jira2md
+npm install jira2markdown
 ```

 ## Supported Conversions